microsoft/VSExtensibility/README.md

 With the current preview, you can develop a wide range of extensions to Visual Studio, including creating commands, working with code or text in the editor, displaying prompts or dialogs to the user, creating debugger visualizers, and more!

-VisualStudio.Extensibility aims to address many of the problems developers experience when using and writing extensions in Visual Studio:
+VisualStudio.Extensibility aims to address many of the problems developers experience when using and writing extensions in Visual Studio.
+Writing extensions using VisualStudio.Extensibility provides the following benefits:

-* Visual Studio remains responsive and won't crash if an extension crashes or hangs
+* **Increased reliability**: Visual Studio remains responsive and won't crash if an extension crashes or hangs.
-* Simplified architecture, consistent APIs, and clear documentation
+* **Reduced API complexity**: VisualStudio.Extensibility has simplified architecture, consistent APIs, and clear documentation.
-* Extensions can be installed without restarting Visual Studio
+* **Hot-loading functionality**: Visual Studio doesn't need to be restarted when installing extensions.
 Eventually, the VisualStudio.Extensibility SDK will ultimately allow you to write any extension you could write using the VSSDK.
 However, until that time, you might encounter situations where the functionality you need in your extension is not yet available in VisualStudio.Extensibility.
 In that case, you can develop an in-process extension by leveraging the new VisualStudio.Extensibility APIs while relying on VSSDK to cover any feature gap.
 To learn more, see [In-proc extensions](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility/get-started/in-proc-extensions).

-**Important** Documentation for the VisualStudio.Extensibility SDK has moved to a new location: [VisualStudio.Extensibility documentation](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility).
+> **Important** Documentation for the VisualStudio.Extensibility SDK has moved to a new location: [VisualStudio.Extensibility documentation](https://learn.microsoft.com/visualstudio/extensibility/visualstudio.extensibility).

 Documentation is currently available for the following: